Skip to content

 “I’ll call the boss,” sighed Sharon.
 “I was afraid this was going to happen.”

 Mark came down the portable stairs with his phone to his ear.
 The two presidents met halfway down the red carpet and Mark pocketed his phone.
-Diego, a tall man with a square face, dark black hair and slender build, grasped Mark’s hand.
+Diego, a tall man with a square face, dark black hair, and an average build, grasped Mark’s hand.

 “I’m glad you got here in good time,” Diego said, his smile not hiding the malice in his eyes.
 “I’m sorry I could not be here when you arrived.
 Pressing matters, you understand.”